colidescope/discover/docs/index.md

 Discover is an optimization tool built to work with [Rhino](https://rhino3d.com) [Grasshopper](http://grasshopper3d.com).
 It is being developed by [Colidescope](https://colidescope.com/) as free software with the goal of promoting performance-driven automated design workflows in the architecture, engineering, and construction industries.

+A general overview of Discover's features can be found on the product page: [https://colidescope.com/products/](https://colidescope.com/products/), while the video above will take you step by step through the process of installing Discover and connecting it to your Rhino Grasshopper models.

 ## Requirements

 - PC running Windows 10 64-bit